Sargundeep/InternshipTask/README.md

 Steps:
 1. Clone this repo
 2. Add your code locally
+  2.1 Make sure you add only the spider code, change other middleware files only if required.
-3. Once you are done create a pull request
+4. Once you are done create a pull request
-4. I will review your code
+5. I will review your code
-5. If code looks right, I will merge it.
+6. If code looks right, I will merge it.